Installation

 Per the current guide, the following settings must be configured:

-Currently as of 1.0.x only localhost
+Currently as of 1.0.x only localhost is supported as qs-explorer.hostname.

 The following configuration settings should be followed: